-Bernard waved her to silence and made sure she had his attention first, “I’ll deposit enough to your personal account that you can finish your college classes and have something to live off.
+Bernard waved her to silence and made sure she had his attention first, “I’ll deposit enough to your personal account that you can finish your college classes and have something to live off of.
 Don’t ask me why I did this; I’m not even sure why.
 You’ll live well enough for a year or two.
-I also made sure the Muagi clan continues looking after you; I know how dangerous this planet can be to its, forgive me for saying this, lower classes.
+I also made sure the Muagi clan continues looking after you; he told me how dangerous this planet can be to its, forgive me for saying this, lower classes.

 “But now that you’re a free woman,” he continued, “I was hoping that you’d come with me, or at least come back to Altair and start fresh.
 I can make sure that you’d want for nothing.”

 Seong bit her lower lip, shaking her head again.
 She looked at the table then back up at him, “I… I thank you for what you’ve done for me, but I can’t.
 I can’t come back with you.
 For better or worse Sirius is my home; it’s where I was born.
 No matter what’s happened, I can’t leave it.
 Thank you for the offer, but I think that I need to find my own way from now on.

 “You must understand that I’ve been doing what other people wanted me to do for years.
 I mean look at me.”
 She indicated the tight, sky blue strapless dress that barely covered the important parts, “I’m… well, was… I guess…, a prostitute.
 I worked here and at the strip club and had sex with men and women; far less than some of the other girls here but still more than I’d care to admit.
 It’s the ultimate in doing what others want.
 Some of them, like you, were more enjoyable than others.
 But after all that, I need to strike out on my own.
 Be my own woman.
 It’s what I was planning to do after my contract was over anyways.
 You’ve just let me start sooner.
 I know with whatever job I take I’ll still do what others want, but at least my life will mean more then.”